rsnemmen/BCES/README.md

 | 2  | bissector  | Line that bisects the *y\|x* and *x\|y*.
 This approach is self-inconsistent, *do not use this method*, cf. [Hogg, D. et al. 2010, arXiv:1008.4686](http://labs.adsabs.harvard.edu/adsabs/abs/2010arXiv1008.4686H/). |
 | 3  | orthogonal  | Orthogonal least squares: line that minimizes orthogonal distances.
 Should be used when it is not clear which variable should be treated as the independent one |

+### Parallel code

+There is a faster, parallel version of the code, *bcesp*, which runs in the same way as bces and is considerably faster in multicore machines.

 ## Examples of how to use the code

 Check out this [jupyter notebook](https://github.com/rsnemmen/BCES/blob/master/misc%20howto%20bces.ipynb).
 Want do download the notebook and run it locally?
 [Try this.](https://github.com/takluyver/nbopen)